Jeiwan/uniswapv3-book/src/milestone_4/path.md

 ### Proceeding to a Next Pair in a Path

 We'll use the next function when iterating over a path and throwing away processed pools.
-Notice that we're removing "token address + tick spacing", not full pool parameters, because we need the other token address to calculate next pool address.
+Notice that we're removing "token address + tick spacing", not full pool parameters, because we need the other token address to calculate the next pool address.

 ```solidity
 function skipToken(bytes memory path) internal pure returns (bytes memory) {